 |Delta Air Lines||$25||$35||FREE|

 Keep in mind, the fees change pretty often, so we will update this as best we can.
-We already know that Alaska Airlines’s fees will be going up for tickets purchased on or after October 30, 2013.

 The above chart does not take oversize or overweight bags into consideration.
 Just about every airline charges for bags that exceed weight (usually 50 lbs) and size limits (varies by carrier).
 More information is available by clicking on any of the airline links above, which will take you directly into the baggage policy section of their respective websites.
 For more than two bags consult the airline, but prices usually skyrocket, so avoid it if possible.